vCabbage/todd/docs/design.rst

-ToDD - High-Level Design
+High-Level Design
 ================================

-The High-Level Design of ToDD is fairly simple:
+The High-Level Design of ToDD is fairly simple.
+ToDD is composed of three components:

+* Server
+* Agent
+* Client

+A general idea of how these components is depicted below:

 .. image:: images/todd-hld.png

 Some notes about this:

-* All database integrations are at the server level
+* All database integrations are at the server level - no agent communicates with database
-* Agents communicate with server via "comms" abstraction (currently RMQ is supported)
-* Server provides REST API to either the pre-packaged "todd" client tool, or to 3rd party software
+* Agents **do not** communicate directly with server.
+This is done through some kind of message queue (i.e. RabbitMQ) using ToDD's "comms" abstraction.
+* Server has a REST API built-in.
+No other software needed (see section "ToDD Server" for more)

+The following sections elaborate on each component in greater detail.

 ToDD Server
 -----------

-The ToDD Server has a few particular noteworth attributes:
+The ToDD Server has a few particular noteworthy attributes:

 * Orchestrates test runs between groups of agents (not an endpoint for any testing)
 * Manages agent registration and remediation